 She said, "Alas!
-I'll never be happy again!"
-She exclaimed in despair she would never be happy again.
+I'll never be happy again!" 🛒 She exclaimed in despair she would never be happy

-He said to her, "It's very kind of you to offer to do it for Jane, very kind indeed."

-He said it was very kind of her to do it for Jane.
+He said to her, "It's very kind of you to offer to do it for Jane, very kind indeed." \ He said it was very kind of her to do it for Jane.

-Adverbs of place and time and demonstrative pronouns are replaced in reported sentences because indirect speech happens at a later time than the original speech, and perhaps in a different place today \tag{that day} that night tomorrow the next day, the following day next (week, month etc) the next/the following (week, month etc)
+Adverbs of place and time and demonstrative pronouns are replaced reported sentences because indirect speech happens at a later time than the original speech, and perhaps in a different place today that day tonight that night tomorrow the next day, the following day next (week, month etc) the next/the following (week, month etc)

 James said, "I arrived here an hour ago".
 James said he had arrived there an hour before.
 My friends said, "We're starting our course at the college next month".

 My friends said they were starting their course at the college the following month.

-ago before
+before ago

-yesterday the day before/the previous day
+the day before/the previous day yesterday